carlosdibaya/carlosdibaya.github.io/index.md

 # Education

-<div style="text-align: justify"> <p>I received a PhD in applied mathematics at the University of Leeds in November 2022.
-I worked under the supervision of Dr Vincent Caudrelier in the Integrable Systems group.</p>

-<p>I also hold a BSc and an MSc in mathematics from the University of Kinshasa and the University of the Western Cape, respectively.</p>
+<div style="text-align: justify"> <p>In November 2022, I earned my PhD in applied mathematics from the University of Leeds, where I was part of the Integrable Systems group under Dr. Vincent Caudrelier’s guidance.
+Additionally, I hold a BSc in mathematics from the University of Kinshasa and an MSc from the University of the Western Cape.</p>
 </div>

 # Research interests